eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Note that the Relying Party Client and the Client are two programs that are executed on the same physical machine.

-[WebAuthn] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
+[W3C WebAuthn] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
 Additionally, it defines a challenge/response protocol to authenticate with Passkeys.
 The interface is referred to as the *WebAuthn API*.

-However, [WebAuthn] does not specify how the Authenticator and the Client must communicate.
+However, [W3C WebAuthn] does not specify how the Authenticator and the Client must communicate.
 In this context, [Chapter 5](#5-relation-to-other-topics) briefly discuss the relation to [Topic F (Digital Credential API)](./f-digital-credential-api.md) .

-[WebAuthn] relies on several different types of identifiers, including:
+[W3C WebAuthn] relies on several different types of identifiers, including:

 - **Relying Party ID:** An identifier unique to the Relying Party, which must be a valid domain string.
 This what the User will identify the Relying Party by and let the Authenticator learn which Relying Party is asking for registration/authentication.
 - **Credential ID:** A unique identifier chosen by the Authenticator for each Passkey.